Felix738/FORest-Soil-Model-FOR-SM/README.md

 - data/processed/forest_biogeochemistry_kl_1503_nh4.txt: Text file containing the processed results of forest biogeochemistry (DIN) for the Klötze site including observation values from the monitoring program (ICP 1503)
 - data/processed/forest_biogeochemistry_kl_1503_no3.txt: Text file containing the processed results of forest biogeochemistry (DIN) for the Klötze site including observation values from the monitoring program (ICP 1503)
 - data/processed/forest_biogeochemistry_kl_1503_dip.txt: Text file containing the processed results of forest biogeochemistry (DIP) for the Klötze site including observation values from the monitoring program (ICP 1503)
-- data/processed/atmospheric deoposition: folder containing the figures and text files of the atmospheric deposition data measured for the three ICP Forests level II sites
+- data/processed/atmospheric deoposition: folder containing the figures of the atmospheric deposition data measured for the three ICP Forests level II sites

 # 3.3 Scripts and results
 - scripts/data analysis submit1.R: R script for data processing, visualization and statistical analysis